ruuda/blog/posts/ai-alignment-starter-pack.md

 If that goal does not include a component that cares about preserving humanity, when humans and the superintelligence compete for resources, humans will not stand a chance.
-A rogue AI does not have to turn against humans explicitly — it simply may not care.
+A rogue AGI does not have to turn against humans explicitly — it simply may not care.
-People who worry about alignment worry that the _default_ state of an AI is to be unaligned for reasons highlighted in the next sections.
+People who worry about alignment worry that the _default_ state of an AGI is to be unaligned for reasons highlighted in the next sections.

 Recommended resources: